Student Handbook Chapter 18 - Test Accommodations

 c.
 Arranging test with CARTesting:

 i.
-Scheduling: Tests must be scheduled at least THREE (3) business days in advance (sooner if possible) through the AIM system.
+Scheduling: Tests must be scheduled at least FIVE (5) business days in advance (sooner if possible) through the AIM system.
 Tests need be scheduled at the same day and time as the class scheduled time.
 In some cases, test days and/or times may need to be adjusted in order to provide testing accommodations.
 Alternative times must be approved by the Instructor(s) prior to scheduling.

 Students requiring a test outside of the CARTesting Center hours should schedule the test in AIM for the closest available time and make a note in the test request form requesting the alternate time.
 CARTesting staff will review the request and schedule if possible.
 Students eligible for the extended test time accommodation have a variety of ways in which the accommodation can be implemented.
 This may include beginning the exam before/after the scheduled class or exam time.
 Extended test time should not overlap with any class time activities or lecture.

 Specific Universal Design elements are available and should be requested by entering notes when scheduling.
 CAR can provide accommodations for pop quizzes and will work directly with the Instructor(s) to arrange these.
-PDF outlining how to request a test in AIM:
+PDF: Requesting a Test in AIM: a Step-by-Step Guide.

 iii.
 Late Arrivals: Students who arrive late forfeit the time already missed.
 End times will not be extended.
 If a student fails to show up for a scheduled test within 15 minutes of the test's scheduled start time, the student is considered a "no-show" and CARTesting will notify the Instructor.
 The student is responsible for following up with their Instructor regarding next steps.
 One "grace" no-show is permitted each term.
 Every future no-show will result in a suspension of testing accommodations.
 (See section on suspensions)

 iv.
 Rescheduling: Before rescheduling a test with CARTesting, students MUST obtain the Instructor’s permission.
-If a student needs to reschedule a test, requests must be received by CARTesting at least two (2) business days prior to the scheduled test.
+If a student needs to reschedule a test, requests must be received by CARTesting at least ONE (1) business days prior to the scheduled test.

 d.
 What to expect when taking your test in the CARTesting Center: